WeAreCode045/woo-ai-category-match/README.md

 Tired of manually categorizing hundreds of WooCommerce products?
 Let AI do the work for you by analyzing product titles and descriptions to determine and assign the most relevant product category.

-Automatically categorize uncategorized WooCommerce products using the power of OpenAI.

 ## 🧠 What it does